swissup/swissup.github.io/m2/extensions/amp/index.md

     -  All product types are supported with and without custom options
     -  Configurable "Configure and Buy" and full "Add to Cart" modes are [available](configuration/#product-page)
-    -  Configurable products work in "Configure and Buy" mode only

 ### Contents